adm1nPanda/scripts/README.md

-# pwd-crk
+# Misc script dump
-scripts used for password cracking
+1. Scripts used for password cracking
+2. Scripts used for Web-Scraping